ttudorandrei/DevOps/README.md

 ### Connect two VM's (app and DB)

+- You need to add the extra machines in the `vagrant file`.
+See example below.
+- (if needed) Use this link for a more detailed [walk-through](https://www.vagrantup.com/docs/multi-machine)
 - The next block of code is an example of a vagrant file launching two VMs.

 ```